essentialkaos/terrafarm/readme.md

 #### Installation

-To build the terrafarm from scratch, make sure you have a working Go 1.5+ workspace ([instructions](https://golang.org/doc/install)), then:
+To build the terrafarm from scratch, make sure you have a working Go 1.5+ workspace ([instructions](https://golang.org/doc/install)) and latest version of [Terraform](https://www.terraform.io/downloads.html), then:

 ```
 go get github.com/essentialkaos/terrafarm